karsevar/Sprint-Challenge-Applied-Javascript/README.md

 An event listener is the dom element method that is used to catch specified user or browser events in order to create new functionality for a webpage.
 An illustration of an event handler is:
 ```
-const navBarElements = document.querySelectorAll('a.navigation-elements');
+const navBarElements = document.querySelectorAll('.navigation-element');

-navBarElements.forEach(navBarElement =>navBarElement.addEventListener('hover', navBarElement.style.color = 'red'));
+navBarElements.forEach(navBarElement =>navBarElement.addEventListener('click', navBarElement.style.color = 'red'));
 ```
 The following lines of code created an event listener on each of the anchor tabs in the navigation bar.
-When a user places their cursor over one of the anchor elements the letter's color will change to red.
+When a user clicks on one of the anchor elements the letter's color will change to red.

 4. Why would we convert a NodeList into an Array?